 ERP software pricing models explained

 For example, consider a small operator offering even a reasonable IT service, cost and capability must be considered to be highly-critical decision elements, as any move made can have a direct impact on daily financial operations.
-On the other hand however, consider the technologies manager at a mid or large-scale company, while any ERP cost estimation should always be considered carefully, the sheer size of the enterprise's resources tend to mask less-than-efficient cost decision-making, although these hidden impacts may create larger problems downstream.
+On the other hand, consider the technologies manager at a mid or large-scale company, while any ERP cost estimation should always be considered carefully, the sheer size of the enterprise's resources tend to mask less-than-efficient cost decision-making, although these hidden impacts may create larger problems downstream.

-For a host of reasons, small enterprises utilizing local server ERP licenses averaging $20k, plus infrastructure costs, can make the most sense, since either way any initial purchase outlay can usually be recovered quickly, and once paid for, further downstream out-of-pocket monies can be freed up for use elsewhere.
+For a host of reasons, small businesses utilizing local server ERP licenses averaging $20k, plus infrastructure costs, can make the most sense, since either way any initial purchase outlay can usually be recovered quickly, and once paid for, further downstream out-of-pocket monies can be freed up for use elsewhere.
 This approach is most efficient for businesses that manage and operate their own small peer-transaction networks like ERP managed point-of-sale systems (POS) for small grocery or convenience stores.

 In this case, simple transactions can pass directly from one or more of the store’s POS terminal(s) to a locally-hosted server, while avoiding any requirement to interface with any other larger network.
-However, in this scenario the primary disadvantage of this ERP pricing model will be limited growth, since the enterprise will have to add more infrastructure to keep up with growth beyond it initial configuration.
+However, in this scenario, the primary disadvantage of this ERP pricing model will be limited growth, since the enterprise will have to add more infrastructure to keep up with growth beyond its initial configuration.
 The initial outlay can also be a stumbling block for small businesses with limited free capital.

 ERP SaaS subscription

-For mid-sized or large-scale private/public companies (using $20m as a typical initial cost baseline), SaaS or Cloud-based ERP implementation provides a particularly good value.
+For mid-sized or large-scale private/public companies (using $20m as a typical initial cost baseline), SaaS or cloud-based ERP implementation provides a particularly good value.
 In this case, a mid-sized license purchase averaging $40k, plus infrastructure, can allow an enterprise to recover its hard costs in as little as two business years, while essentially leaving only monthly licensing costs to deal with going forward.
 This is particularly advantageous if an enterprise needs to expand quickly to accommodate more resource processing sooner, such as one might experience with a cluster of new contracts.
 This potential for growth also makes SaaS subscription ERP pricing models attractive to smaller businesses looking to expand.